AveeAd/AveeAd/README.md

 - 🔭 I’m currently working on Javascript/TypeScript; create web and mobile applications.
 - 👯 I’m looking to collaborate on any javascript/Typescript projects.
+- Recently started learning go and it's fun to work with, can collaborate in go too...
 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... -->
 - 📫 How to reach me:  Don't reach me!!!